Hands Looking at Charts and Screen Business

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-And while private credit used to be exclusively available to pensions, hedge funds, and private equity, that's no longer the case — individual investors can also now get in on this asset class.
+And while private credit used to be exclusively available to institutional investors, that's no longer the case — individual investors can also now invest in the asset class.

 Here's everything you need to know about private credit and how to invest in it.